Urgent walk-in care

-*Kaiser Medicare Advantage HMO and Commercial HMO are out of network in King County.
+Kaiser Medicare Advantage HMO and Commercial HMO are out of network at Shoreline and Smokey Point Walk-in care clinics.

-**Kaiser Core and Medicare Advantage HMO are out of network at Marysville and Smokey Point.
+Kaiser Core and Medicare Advantage HMO are out of network at Marysville and Smokey Point Walk-in care clinics.

 - Abdominal pain